-Messrs.
-Croteau and Murphy are parties to employment agreements with the Company that provide for payments upon an involuntary termination of employment by the Company other than "cause" (as described in each respective named executive officer's employment agreement) and upon a termination of employment by the executive for "good reason" (as defined in each respective named executive officer's employment agreement).
+Mr. Croteau is party to an employment agreement with the Company that provides for payments upon an involuntary termination of employment by the Company other than for "cause" (as defined in his employment agreement) and upon a termination of employment by him for "good reason" (as defined in his employment agreement).
 Pursuant to Mr. Croteau's employment agreement, if his employment is terminated under the circumstances described above, he would be entitled to receive continued monthly base salary and reimbursements of the Company's portion of medical and dental benefit premiums (subject to certain conditions) for twelve months following termination, a prorated annual bonus for the year of termination, based on actual performance, and twelve months' accelerated vesting credit for any outstanding equity awards.
-In addition, Mr. Croteau's equity awards would remain exercisable for one year following termination of employment to Mr. Murphy's employment agreement, if his employment is terminated under the circumstances described above, he would be entitled to receive continued monthly base salary and reimbursement of the Company's portion of medical and dental benefit premiums (subject to certain conditions) for six months.
-Each of Mr. Croteau and mreimbursement of the Company's portion of medical and dental benefit premiums (subject to certain conditions) for six months.
-Each of Mr. Croteau and Mr. Murphy will be subject to non-competition and non-solicitation restrictions for the period during which he is entitled to receive salary continuation.
+In addition, Mr. Croteau's equity awards would remain exercisable for one year following termination of employment.
+Mr. Croteau will be subject to non-competition and non-solicitation restrictions for the period during which he is entitled to receive salary continuation.